 U.S. Culture & Culture Shock

-When living in a new country, you will quickly realize that each society has different values that guide its residents.
-Americans assume all people hold the same belief system as they do and may have a difficult time understanding your culture’s values and belief system.
-Below, is a list of the most important American values that can help you adapt.
+When living in a new country, you will quickly realize that each society has different values that it follows.
+Some may assume that you hold the same belief system as they do and may have a difficult time understanding your culture’s values and belief system.
+Below is a list of the most important U.S. American values that can help you adapt.

 *Remember the information below is typically what you will encounter but each individual person you meet is different.